MrAnchovy/Kohana_Smarty3/README.md

 ### Quick Start

-* Download and unpack the module, put it in your modules directory and enable it in your bootstrap file.
 * To use Smarty for a view you need to create a Smarty template `template_name.tpl` in your application's views directory.
 Then when you do `$view = View::factory('template_name.tpl')` you can use the $view object